julian-bruyers/zed/README.md

 ## 📦 Download / Installation

-Simply download the **[zed.exe](https://github.com/Julian-Bruyers/zed/raw/refs/heads/main/zed.exe)** from the repository and copy it to your desired location.
+Simply download the **[zed.exe](https://github.com/Julian-Bruyers/zed/releases)** from the latest release and copy it to your desired location.
 The `config` folder contains my personal config/keybindings.
 The `themes` folder contains a collection of my personal favorite themes for Zed.
 Credits and the author can be found within the `*.json` files themselves.
 <br></br>